Two more needless tragedies happened early on Super Bowl Sunday, including 26-year-old Indianapolis Colts linebacker Edwin Jackson.

 Those of us at Theodoros & Rooth join in expressing deep sorrow for these two latest highway fatalities allegedly caused by drinking and driving.

 While it will never replace the loss of a loved one, Theodoros & Rooth is as aggressive as we can be when we go after a driver who is drunk or impaired while operating a motor vehicle.
 If you have been a victim or know someone who has, please contact Theordoros & Rooth immediately.
 We want to hear your story.
-If we believe you have a case, we will stand-by you until justice is served.
+If we believe you have a car accident case or a wrongful death case, we will stand-by you until justice is served.